knadh/listmonk/docs/docs/content/installation.md

 !!! tip
     - See [configuring with environment variables](../configuration) for variables like `app.admin_password` and `db.password`
     - Ensure that both `app` and `db` containers are in running.
-If the containers are not running, restart them `docker-compose restart app db`.
+If the containers are not running, restart them `docker compose restart app db`.
     - Refer to [this tutorial](https://yasoob.me/posts/setting-up-listmonk-opensource-newsletter-mailing/) for setting up a production instance with Docker + Nginx + LetsEncrypt SSL.

 !!! info
-    The example `docker-compose.yml` file works with Docker Engine 18.06.0+ and `docker-compose` which supports file format 3.7.
+    The example `docker-compose.yml` file works with Docker Engine 24.0.5+ and Docker Compose version v2.20.2+.

 ## Compiling from source